The Master List of the Collaborative Economy: Rent and Trade Everything

 Summary and Next Steps

 This trend is just getting started.
 Expect many traditional business models to be disrupted as these startups and large companies adopt new methods for deploying and consuming goods and services.
-Don’t expect more than 20% of these startups to survive as categories will expand and collapse in the traditional innovation market.
-I’ll keep a continued focus on this market trend over the coming future, please leave a comment with your thoughts and submissions.
+Don’t expect more than 20% of these startups to survive, as categories will expand and collapse in the traditional innovation environment.
+I’ll keep a continued focus on this market trend over the coming future.
+Please leave a comment with your thoughts and submissions.